MankaranSingh/AutoLabeler/README.md

  - Switch to left lane
  - And any other you can think of

-Lack of these labels may make machine learning model very inflexible since we had no way to guide the model to change lanes, to take either a left, right or just move straight at a cross road.
+This tool can be used to easily group frames into these categories.
+Lack of these labels may make machine learning model very inflexible.

 Adding these labels to existing dataset would increase the flexibility and control over your model.